Human Nutrition

 The focus of the major is achieving and maintaining health, emphasizing changing nutritional needs throughout life.
 Graduates work cooperatively with other professionals in improving the overall health of individuals and communities.

-Students can earn a Human Nutrition bachelor's degree on campus or entirely online (starting in fall 2023).
+Students can earn a Human Nutrition bachelor's degree on campus or entirely online.

 Human Nutrition Overview and Objectives